cwRichardKim/slate/source/index.html.md

 ## Create a New Incident

-> Sending an HTTP Form-Data POST to this endpoint with all the required fields will return json as follows
+> Sending an HTTP Form-Data POST to this endpoint with all the required fields will return json as follows:

 ```json
 {
   "id":1,